richeney/terraform-bootstrap-devops/README.md

 Note that you can also use organization names as the value for github_owner_name.

 Additional variables may be found in variables.tf.

+## Known issues

+- Destroy will fail for the service endpoint as the federated credential deletion does not propagate in time.
+Rerun the delete.
+- Destroy does not remove the environment, despite indicating that it has.
+Remove manually.